mag-IaC/IaC/Oblig_2/README.md

 # Description of workflow!

-I will now explain the workflow that each team member given a specific task should go through to implement it (trunk-based).
+I will now explain the workflow that this obligatory assignment has shown.
+From configuring and writing the local code, til deploying it with CI/CD.

-# hey this is the main branch
+# Starting configuration

-7:26 - maybe last test??
+We have the following folder structure: